swape/js-book/src/pages/chapter1/8_object.md

 At line 4, I'm getting the value of `name` by using `this.name`.
 In here `this` refers to the parent object `myObj`.
 There are some cases this refers to completely other objects if you use it without understanding where you call this from.

-To avoid issues with `this`, you can use this string `'use strict'` at top of your script or inside your function to tell the browser that it should follow the "strict mode" that was introduced in version 5 of JavaScript/ECMAScript.
+To avoid issues with `this`, you can use this string `'use strict'` at top of your script or inside your function to tell the browser that it should follow the **strict mode** that was introduced in version 5 of JavaScript/ECMAScript.

 <div class="tip">
 JavaScript is sometimes called ECMAScript.
 You can <a href="https://en.wikipedia.org/wiki/ECMAScript" target="_blank" rel="noreferrer noopener" >read more about it here</a>.